WSPR TV User Guide

 WSPR TV provides a powerful mechanism for multiplexing multiple message types within the same slot -- without using any extra bits to indicate which schema is in use -- via the tx_seq variable.

 tx_seq represents the transmission slot sequence number, which increments every 2 minutes and resets every month.
-If the GPS UTC time of the regular callsign transmission preceding an extended telemetry message is YYY-MM-DD HH:MM, tx_seq is calculated as follows:
+If the GPS UTC time of the regular callsign transmission preceding an custom telemetry message is YYY-MM-DD HH:MM, tx_seq is calculated as follows:

 tx_seq = ((DD - 1) * 720) + (HH * 30) + (MM / 2)